sodascience/metasyn/docs/source/usage/generating_synthetic_data.rst

 plausibility at the individual record level and attempts to reproduce marginal (univariate) distributions where possible.
 Generated values are based on the observed distributions while adding a degree of variance and smoothing.
+The frequency of missing values is also maintained in the synthetically-augmented dataset.

 The generated data does **not** aim to preserve the relationships between variables.
-The frequency of missing values and their codes are maintained in the synthetically-augmented dataset.